ppy/osu-wiki/wiki/Help_Centre/en.md

 At any point thereafter, you may purchase a username change to change your name to whatever you wish.
 However, each change will become progressively more expensive - the second will cost $8 USD, the third $16 USD, and so on, up to a cap of $100 USD.
 We do this to prevent people from abusing the system to change their names in rapid succession.

-Please note that usernames must abide by our Community Rules in that they must not be broadly offensive to other users, overly provocative or otherwise inflammatory in any way.
-In addition, usernames that impersonate or assume the identity of major public figures (such as celebrities, politicians, etc) are not allowed and will be forcefully reverted once we find out about them.
+Please note that usernames must abide by our [Community Rules](/wiki/Rules) in that they must not be broadly offensive to other users, overly provocative or otherwise inflammatory in any way.
+In addition, usernames that impersonate or assume the identity of major public figures (such as celebrities, politicians, etc.) are not allowed and will be forcefully reverted once we find out about them.

 If you are only after minor capitalization or grammar/spelling changes, you can email [accounts@ppy.sh](mailto:accounts@ppy.sh) to request a free name change to fix these issues.
 We will not charge you for these sorts of name changes, but you **MUST** do them through a support email.
 Keep in mind we will only perform this a limited number of times, so make sure you really want it!